 The strong tradition of shared learning in pediatrics has played a significant role in the quality progress of both the industry and individual organizations.
 We will continue the shared learning in a series on quality, hearing from colleagues and fueling ideas and progress into the future.

-Please join the conversation to begin to shape the next generation of quality.
+Join the conversation to begin to shape the next generation of quality.

 How Learning Health Systems Can Achieve Better Patient Outcomes

-A foundational element of the next generation of quality is learning health systems, organizations or networks that embed continuous self-study to adapt practices using data and analytics to generate knowledge, engage stakeholders and implement behavior change to transform care.
 Learn how Montefiore Medical Center uses the concept of a learning health system to undertake innovative research, continuously learn and adapt, train the next generation of healthcare leaders and deliver science-driven, patient-centered care across their system.

 Panoramic Improvement: Broadening the Quality Lens